anderson-github-classroom-2021-spring/csc-466-student/labs/Lab2.md

 importances
 ```

 #### Problem 3.
-After you implement this, what is the most important feature for our in-class activity prediction dataset?
+After you implement this, what is the most important feature?

 Your answer here